GPREETHAMSAXON/powerBI-data-visualizations/README.md

 ---

-## 🔧 How to Use
+## 📂 How to View These Dashboards

+The `.pbit` files in this repository are Power BI Template files.

+To open and view them:

-1. Download any `.pbit` file
+1. Download the `.pbit` file you’re interested in.
-2. Open in Power BI Desktop
+2. Open the file using [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
-3. Load your own dataset or use the original data (if embedded)
+3. If prompted, connect to the required dataset or proceed with the embedded data.

+> 📌 Note: Power BI Desktop is free to use and available for Windows.

 ---